Skip to Main Content

 Where Japanese Precision Meets a Florida Dining Room

 Earning a Michelin star in 2025, Ômo by Jônt now sits in a small group of Florida restaurants that carry that credential.
+The restaurant is priced at about $195 per person and is led by chef Ryan Ratino.
 For context, the state's Michelin coverage only expanded to include Orlando and its surrounding communities relatively recently, meaning the 2025 award reflects current inspector evaluation rather than accumulated institutional history.
 That distinction matters: the star here is a present-tense signal, not legacy recognition.

 Japanese Contemporary in a Florida Context

-The broader category of Japanese contemporary dining in the United States has become one of the more contested format questions in fine dining.
+Japanese contemporary dining in the United States has become one of the more contested format questions in fine dining.
 At one end, the kaiseki-adjacent omakase counter has multiplied across major coastal cities, with seats priced between $250 and $450 and menus that lean heavily on Japanese ingredient sourcing.
-At the other end, chefs trained across French and Japanese traditions have constructed hybrid formats that use Japanese technique and ingredient philosophy as a structural lens rather than a literal template. Ômo sits closer to the second model, classified under the Contemporary label with Japanese pricing and cuisine positioning.
+At the other end, chefs trained across French and Japanese traditions have constructed hybrid formats that use Japanese technique and ingredient philosophy as a structural lens rather than a literal template. Ômo sits closer to the second model, classified under the Modern Japanese-French Fusion Tasting label and priced at the $$$$ tier.

 Within Winter Park specifically, the $$$$-tier dining set is compact.
 Soseki occupies a fusion format at the same price point, and AVA MediterrAegean brings Greek-inflected Mediterranean cooking to that bracket. Ômo's Japanese Contemporary positioning means it isn't competing directly with either, but all three function as the upper tier of what Winter Park currently offers at dinner.